afk-procrastinator/calendar-extractor/README.md

 5. Run the script by running `python CalendarExtract.py` in the terminal.

-6. The script will create an `Calendar.xlsx` file in the root directory.
+6. The script will create an `Calendar.xlsx` file in the data directory (name specifified in .env, or different location set in .env).